-TUN: When deciding which test to take, what are some of the initial questions that students should ask themselves?
+When deciding which test to take (ACT or SAT), what are some of the initial questions that students should ask themselves?

-I would honestly say, during this unprecedented time, to have students take whichever test works best for their schedules.
-Also, I would advise them to do some research on each test and see which test fits them better as a student.
+I would honestly say, to have students do some research on each test and see which test fits them better as a student.

-As far as differences between the tests, the ACT is a little bit quicker-paced.
-You always get a calculator while taking the ACT, and there is a science section.
-So, some students who prefer science like to lean more toward the ACT.
+And then as far as differences for the tests, the ACT is a little bit quicker paced.
+You always get a calculator on that one.
+And there is a science section, so some students who prefer science like to lean more toward the ACT.